 Regardless of those suffering, Stalin then instituted a second five-year plan in 1933, which was even more ambitious than the first.

-It focused on the further development of heavy industry, and it also included a program of collectivisation.
+It focused on the further development of heavy industry, and it also expanded the program of collectivisation.

 Nevertheless, it helped to accelerate the industrialisation process.

-By the late 1930s, Stalin began to fear that his hold on power was not absolute, and he feared the influence of other powerful people in his government.
+By the late 1930s, Stalin began to worry that his hold on power was not absolute, and he feared the influence of other powerful people in his government.

 As a result, Stalin launched a series of 'purges'.
 A purge was a campaign of repression, in which people who were deemed to be a threat to the state were arrested, imprisoned, or outright executed.